jbakjaskier/credit-cushion/README.md

 4. Update application routing in the top
    - Currently it says Products and Customers when in reality it should be saying "Loans" and "Products"

-5. Ability to display when a hardship requires action in the loan list

-6. Add Footer
+5. Add warning and notification label when a variation of contract is generated but needs to be sent to customer

-7. Add Products so that we can view the available products and then load it as a template
+7. Add Products so that we can view the available products and then load it as a template and also add footer.

 8. Add UI for when `hardship.loanVariationStatus` is `needsAttention` and have the UI to `resolve` it as well..
    - The `needsAttention` can resolve by going to `hardshipResolved`, however for the other two states -  for `variationGenerated` and `variationSent` - we will leave it as it is as it does not need resolving and the UI has hardship envelope details as well.
+So no UI or logic updates are required for those two states

-9. Update Docusign Connect Endpoints for envelope Created, sent and completed events with tab information
+9. Update Docusign Connect Endpoints for envelope Created, sent and completed events with created template information